GuiRodriguero/GuiRodriguero/README.md

 </h1>

 ### About me:
-- 🔭 I’m currently working at Open Labs SA
+- 🔭 I’m currently working at Open Labs SA (using Spring Boot and integrating services with SOA Service Bus)
 - 🌱 Recently started to learn Kotlin, React Native, IoT, Design Patterns, JSF
 - 🎓 FIAP University -> Class of 2021